-2015 saw some of the largest data breaches ever, and 2016 is delivering more of the same as organizations including Verizon, Snapchat, the NSA and numerous hotel chains have stepped forward to report breaches.
-When you consider the litany of IT security headlines, one thing is clear: no industry or organization is immune from cyber attacks.
+When you consider the litany of IT security headlines in the news, one thing is clear: no industry or organization is immune to cyberattacks.
 Even companies with mature security programs can be breached.
 The threat landscape is increasingly dangerous, while new technologies are distributing sensitive data farther across locations, devices and repositories.

 In the past, organizations based their defenses on traditional network and host-based controls like perimeter firewalls and anti-virus software, but IT security practices are in the midst of a major transition.